 - Our classrooms and display areas are used to celebrate and share our children’s achievements.
 Our topic boards in class provide a visual reminder of the journey through our learning and contain key vocabulary.

 - We will provide opportunities at the start of each topic lesson for our children to revisit previous learning to ensure that knowledge, understanding and skills from preceding years is not lost.
 This will also include demonstrating how new topics fit into their developing understanding of ‘chronology’ and time.
 This will ensure that we cultivate well –rounded ‘historians’ with a broad understanding of our past and the skills needed to make sense of it.

-Following the implementation of our History progression of skills we would expect to see children who have a deep and well-rounded understanding of their past, who are able to enquiry, research and develop opinions about past events and know how these fit into a chronological timeline.
+Following the implementation of our History progression of skills we would expect to see children who have a deep and well-rounded understanding of their past, who are able to enquire, research and develop opinions about past events and know how these fit into a chronological timeline.

 Children will be sensitive and aware of differing opinions and ideas, and be able to discuss, challenge and question these in a safe and respectful manner.